YordanLilov/Call_Forwarding_Assistant/README.md

 >>> fill in shift start times' variables on lines 1059-1065
 >>> fill in the shift schedule as per assigned numbers as values of the variables on lines 6-21.
 >>> deploy the script on the android OS device and run it.
-3) For the script with automatic loading of the shift schedule as a txt file
+3) For the script with automatic loading of the shift schedule as a txt file:
 >>> find and replace NameUser01-NameUser10 with names of up to 10 persons in the on-call scheme.
 >>> fill in the telephone numbers'variables on lines 19-28
 >>> fill in the correct codes for the morning, afternoon and night shift and the code for Saturday/weekend shift on lines 3-6